Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq.md

 # sci-RNA-seq

 Check [this GitHub page](https://teichlab.github.io/scg_lib_structs/methods_html/sci-RNA-seq.html) to see how __sci-RNA-seq__ libraries are generated experimentally.
 This is a split-pool based combinatorial indexing strategy, where fixed cells are used as the reaction chamber. mRNA molecules are marked by oligo-dT primer with distinct barcodes in 96 or 384 minibulk reactions in the plate format (the first plate).
 Then all cells are pooled and randomly distributed into a new 96- or 384-well plate (the second plate).
-Library preparation was performed using the Tn5-based Illumina Nextera strategy to add __i5__ and __i7__ indices.
+Library preparation is performed using the Tn5-based Illumina Nextera strategy to add __i5__ and __i7__ indices.
 Single cells can be identified by the combination of the RT barcode and __i5 + i7__.
 In addition, another level of barcode can be added during the tagmentation by barcoded Tn5, but this documentation will just focus on two-level barcodes, without the Tn5 index.

 ## For Your Own Experiments